Corporate Governance Guidelines

 D. Committee Matters.

 2. Committee Membership.
 The Corporate Governance and Nominating Committee shall make recommendations to the Board regarding the membership of the Board’s committees, including the designation of committee chairs.
-The Audit, Risk, Compensation, and Corporate Governance and Nominating Committees shall be composed entirely of independent directors.
+The Audit, Risk and Technology, Compensation, and Corporate Governance and Nominating Committees shall be composed entirely of independent directors.

 Further, all Audit Committee members must be financially literate, and at least one Audit Committee member should be an “audit committee financial expert” within the meaning of the rules under the Securities Exchange Act of 1934.